paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-073-merchant-mariners-documents.md

 ## § 7313.
 General requirements for members of engine departments
 **(a)** Classes of endorsement as qualified members of the engine department on vessels of at least 100 gross tons as measured under [section 14502 of this title](./chapter-145-regulatory-measurement.md#section-14502), or an alternate tonnage measured under [section 14302 of this title](./chapter-143-convention-measurement.md#section-14302) as prescribed by the Secretary under [section 14104 of this title](./chapter-141-general.md#section-14104) (except vessels operating on rivers or lakes (except the Great Lakes)) may be prescribed by regulation.

-**(b)** The ratings of wiper and coal passer are entry ratings and are not ratings as qualified members of the engine department.
+**(b)** The ratings of wiper are entry ratings and are not ratings as qualified members of the engine department.11 So in original.

+**(c) Classification of Credentials.—** The Secretary may classify the merchant mariner credential issued under subsection (a) based on—

+(1) the tonnage and means of propulsion of vessels;

+(2) the waters on which vessels are to be operated; or

+(3) other appropriate standards.

-**(c)** An applicant for an endorsement as qualified member of the engine department must provide satisfactory proof that the applicant—
+**(d) Qualifications.—** To qualify for a credential under this section, an applicant shall provide satisfactory proof that the applicant—

-(1) has the service required by [section 7314 of this title](./chapter-073-merchant-mariners-documents.md#section-7314);
+(1) is at least 18 years of age;

+(2) has a minimum of 6-months service in the related entry rating;

-(2) is qualified professionally as demonstrated by an applicable examination; and
+(3) is qualified professionally as demonstrated by an applicable examination or educational requirements; and

-(3) is qualified as to sight, hearing, and physical condition to perform the member’s duties.
+(4) is qualified as to sight, hearing, and physical condition to perform the member’s duties.

 ### Statutory Notes